Choose The Lever for Successful Finance Transformation

 PRINCIPAL CONSULTANT

-Our last post in this nine-part series looked at Define the Future – Target Setting & Benchmarking.
+Our last post in this nine-part series examined Define the Future – Target Setting & Benchmarking.
 We covered setting realistic targets and understanding “what good looks like”.

 The Levers – How to Make a Choice

-At this point in the method, we have already looked at business strategy.
-Next, we have brought it down to the level of the finance function.
+At this point in the method, we have already examined business strategy.
+Next, we brought it down to the level of the finance function.
 Then, we assessed the current baseline, the starting point.
 Lastly, we looked at the future.
 With these insights, we are now ready to examine how to get there.

 The absolute specifics here will vary depending on what you have determined from the four steps above.
 However, at Loughridge Transformations, we have distilled this into five levers.